lheston/14-firebase/README.md

     - **IMPORTANT TIP** You don't need to come up with real email addresses for testing.
 Try using `a@a.com`, `b@a.com`, `c@a.com`, etc. Similarly, `password` works fine for testing passwords (though you should never do that in real life!)

-        You can also view all the users you create on the Firebase Web Console (under Auth > Users).
+        You will also be able to view all the users you create on the Firebase Web Console (under Auth > Users) once you have some, as well as do things like delete any testing accounts.

-    Many directives (such as `ng-nclude` and `ng-if`) create what is called a new [child scope](https://docs.angularjs.org/guide/scope).
+    Many directives (such as `ng-include` and `ng-if`) create what is called a new [child scope](https://docs.angularjs.org/guide/scope).
 Variables in the outside (parent) `$scope` are accessible inside the child, but variables added inside the child scope will not be accessible outside of it.
 This is just like how scoping works in Java:

     ```java
     int outside = 1;
-    if(...) {
+    if(expression) {
       int inside = 2;
       //inside AND outside accessible here